anshpayal/ObjectOrientedProgramming/README.md

 - ### What is polymorphism?
     - Poly means many and morph means forms.
 When one thing has many forms it is know as polymorphism.
     - Polymorphism is the ability of an object to take on many forms.
-    - Polymorphism is base class pointer can refer to a variety of objects.<br/>For example:
+    - (Optional) Polymorphism is base class pointer can refer to a variety of objects.<br/>For example:
         Person is base class and we drived two classes from it one is student and another is faculty.
         ```C++
         Person *p= new student; //dynamically created pointer of base class which is pointing to derived class.